Michael Murphy (Kansas politician)

-Michael Murphy is an American politician and retired pilot serving as a member of the Kansas House of Representatives from the 114th district.
-Elected in November 2020, he assumed office on January 11, 2021.
+Michael Murphy is an American politician and retired pilot from the state of Kansas.
+He served as a Republican member of the Kansas House of Representatives for the 114th district from 2021 to 2025, and in 2024 was elected to fill the 34th district in the Kansas Senate.

 Early life and education

 Murphy was born in Miami, Oklahoma.
 He graduated from the Ross School of Aviation in 1978.

 Career

 Murphy worked as a pilot for United Airlines from 1990 to 2007.
 Since retiring, Murphy has operated the Prairie Oaks Inn in Sylvia, Kansas.
 He also writes opinion articles and hosts a radio show called The Voice of Reason.
 He was elected to the Kansas House of Representatives in November 2018 and assumed office in January 2021.
+He was elected to the Kansas Senate in 2024.